 When wireless users move around campus, their network devices will usually hand off from one access point to another with no perceptible break in connection.
 Occasionally a user may encounter a dead spot with little or no signal strength, but these are generally few and far between.
 Networking has done a great deal of work to survey all buildings and the outdoor spaces to identify these dead spots, and will strive to fill in these areas in priority order with new access points.

 If a user has a problem with the wireless network, a call should go to the Help Desk as noted in the page on suspecting a network problem.
 Networking cannot guarantee an instantaneous response or a perfect solution, but will do whatever is reasonably possible to improve service.

-The College's Red Dragon WiFi computer network operates in the 2.4 GHz radio frequency spectrum.
+The College's Red Dragon WiFi computer network operates in the 2.4 and 5 GHz radio frequency spectra.
 Any wireless device that also operates at 2.4 GHz will interfere with our wireless computer network and degrade signal strength, resulting in poor Red Dragon WiFi signal quality.